Arctic Blue - Agriades glandon rustica==Plebejus glandon rustica==Plebejus rustica rustica, Ova and Larva Development

 First instar on the top surface of a leaf 15th of August 2009

-Third instar resting on the outside of the leaf, 26 August 2009
+Third instar resting on the leaf surface, 26 August 2009

 Fourth Instar, lateral view on 31 August 2009